Taras Chubay: Other information

-Taras is a fan of music by: Miles Davis, David Bowie, folk music - in short, everything that`s real.
-Taras loves to perform music by his favorite composer Johann Sebastian Bach, just for fun.
-Taras also enjoys photography, riding on the road and loves to fish.
-He always works on New Years, but the real celebration for him is Christmas.

 Taras Chubay founded the Plach Yeremiji rock band in February, 1990.
 The songs of Chubay and his band are usually serious, philosophical poems accompanied by rock.
-The music sounds hard, then changes to an easy ballad, and again explodes, overfilled by emotions.

 The musician has created more than 100 songs and one overture for an orchestra.
 He is also known for his active social position, taking part in democratic and pro-European movement gatherings.
 The old UPA song Lenta za Lentoyu performed by Chubay had become a hit at events organized by the "orange forces" and was performed at the meetings of Narodna Samooborona Movement.

-In 2006, the rock band Plach Yeremiji and its frontman took part in the "Concert for Angels" devoted to the memory of Kiev students killed during the Battle of Kruty.
+In 2006, the rock band Plach Yeremiji and its frontman took part in the "Concert for Angels" devoted to the memory of Kyiv students killed during the Battle of Kruty.

 Taras has recorded several albums including "Dveri kotri naspravdi ye" (the Doors Which really are) and "Nai bude vse iak ye" (Let all be as Is), which introduced the hits Vona (She), Hryfon (the Griffin) and Litaiucha Holova (Flying Head) to fans of Ukrainian music.

-Taras has also recorded three albums featuring his interpretations of traditional and popular songs—the songs of Volodymyr Ivasiuk, Ukrainian Insurgent army songs, and Ukrainian Christmas carols. aras has performed in Eastern and Western Europe, Canada, and the U.S., as well as at over one hundred concerts in Ukraine, including a 2003 solo performance at Kyiv’s prestigious Ukraina Palace.
+Taras has also recorded three albums featuring his interpretations of traditional and popular songs—the songs of Volodymyr Ivasiuk, Ukrainian Insurgent army songs, and Ukrainian Christmas carols.
+Taras has performed in Eastern and Western Europe, Canada, and the U.S., as well as at over one hundred concerts in Ukraine, including a 2003 solo performance at Kyiv’s Palace "Ukraine".